The Book of Zephaniah

 It is sobering to skim the list of judgments in this book or in any prophetical book.
 God does not take sin lightly; He has stated His legal case to judge Judah for her unfaithfulness.
 But God intervened in His own court presentation.
 In beckoning words, He interrupts His accusations and pleads for reform and brings bright hope.

-This is a beautiful picture on how God through Christ intervened on the behalf of sinners' judgment 600 hears later.
+This is a beautiful picture of how God, through Christ, intervened on behalf of sinners' judgment 600 years later.
 The written judgments might look as if they were inevitable, but we see this as a faulty evaluation.
 Josiah was one who responded to God, and God mercifully responded by putting off the severe judgment.
 Josiah's responsive heart to Zephaniah's message brought a great revival.
 This situation was imprinted into history itself to let any of God's people know that if His people would bow down to the Lord in humility and voluntarily cleanse their lives, seek His will and act upon His holy person, then God would come and bless them.

 Next page ->